intel/neural-compressor/docs/source/installation_guide.md

 - Python version: 3.7 or 3.8 or 3.9 or 3.10

 > Notes:
-> - Please choose one of the basic or full installation mode for your environment, **DO NOT** install both.
-If you want to re-install with the other mode, please uninstall the current package at first.
 > - If you get some build issues, please check [frequently asked questions](faq.md) at first.

 ### Install from Binary